prajwalnsavalagi-glitch/nova-ai-search/README.md

-# nova-ai-search
-Nova ai search built by Prajwal Savalagi and Pranav Hallur
+Nova ai search created by Prajwal Savalagi and Pranav Hallur.